 The primary goal of integrative cancer care is to offer patients the highest quality of life and the best possible outcome given their specific diagnosis.

 Dr. Velichka ND and Dr. Bridgman ND frequently attend conferences and seminars on supportive therapies and treatments for patients with cancer.
-Our doctors also work with an extensive professional network of naturopathic physicians and medical doctors to ensure we continue to provide the most current services for our patients dealing with cancer.
+Our Naturopathic Doctors also work with an extensive professional network of other ND’s and MD’s to ensure we continue to provide the most current services for our patients dealing with cancer.
 Referrals are promptly made where appropriate.
 Respecting individual needs and values are our priority.

 OUR PATIENT-CENTRED COLLABORATIVE Cancer CARE MODEL: